meilisearch/landing/README.md

 Our landing is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).

 If you find any bug on it, this is the right place to [open an issue](https://github.com/meilisearch/landing/issues/new).

+## 🔧 Stack

+This project was build with [Next.js](https://nextjs.org/) and [React JS](https://fr.reactjs.org/).

+The deployements are made on [Vercel](https://vercel.com/), and the website [https://www.meilisearch.com](https://www.meilisearch.com) is deployed based on the main branch of this repository.

 ## 🔎 Meilisearch